Think Solar Streetlights Can’t Be Smart? Here’s How the Best Ones Work

 Connectivity brings solar lighting into the broader ecosystem of smart cities and infrastructure.

-When connected, each light becomes a data point in a larger network—making management easier and smarter.
+When connected, each light becomes a manageable unit in a larger network—making reporting and maintenance easier.

-Smart solar lights connect with urban management systems for:
+Smart solar lights can connect with urban management systems for:

 • Real-time status tracking across the city